f4exb/sdrangel/ReadmeDevelopper.md

   - `SDRDaemonFECXxx` classes in `plugins/samplesource/sdrdaemonfec`: Special inteface collecting I/Q samples from an UDP flow sent by a remote device using [SDRdaemon](https://github.com/f4exb/sdrdaemon) with FEC protection of blocks.
   - `FileSource` classes in `plugins/samplesource/filesource`: Special inteface reading I/Q samples from a file directly into the baseband skipping the downsampling block

+<h3>Device sample sink plugins</h3>

+At present the following plugins are available:

+  - `FileSink` classes in `plugins/samplesink/filesink`: Special inteface writing baseband I/Q samples to a file skipping the final upsampling block

 <h3>Channel receiver (Rx) plugins</h3>

 At present the following plugins are available: